andersonaddo/compliance-by-design-experiments/schema_analysis/README.md

 <img src="diagrams/LinkTypes.png" alt="linktypes" width="300" align = "left"/> This diagram shows the 4 different types of FK links that we saw in the schemas that we observed.
 They'll be explained from top to bottom:

 **Forward Link (FL)**: This is a FK link that points further away from the user record.
-It can also be from between two normal records, but the main point is that the link flows from a record that is "closer" to the user's record (in the users table) to one that is "further" (in terms of the number of steps taken).
+It can also be from between two normal records, but the main point is that the link flows from a record that is "closer" to the user's record (in the users table) to one that is "further" (in terms of the number of steps taken from the source user record of the path).

 **Backwards Link (BL)**: These are essentially the opposite of FLs, and they can also be between two normal records.
 So, they flow from a record that is further from a user record to one that is closer.